 And that’s how I felt as we sang in the hot, midday sun.
 That we as a community had endured so much turmoil and discrimination, merely because of who we love.
 Yet we had only grown stronger, given greater visibility and resolve by the glaring rockets and bursting bombs all around us: Stonewall.
 Harvey Milk.
 AIDS.
 Matthew Shepard.
 Westboro Baptist Church.
 The countless victims of rejection, bullying, excommunication, suicide and murder.

 As we neared the end, I choked up, unable to sing.
 My heart filled with pride for my country, my community, my chorus brothers, my family.
-My thoughts filled with anticipation and relief.
+My thoughts filled with anticipation and relief and immense patriotism.
 My eyes filled with a mixture of sweat and tears.